Bison732/pdsnd_github/README.md

 Udacity Bikeshare Project

 ### Description
-Provide bikeshare data for a given city based on user input.
+Provide bikeshare data for chicago, new york city, or washington based on user input.
+Users may also select the month or day of the week they would like data for.

 ### Files used
 chicago.csv